Santosh96736/IMDb_Top_250_Movies/README.md

    * Top 10 Movies by Rating

-   * Top 10 Movie With Lowest Votes
+   * Bottom 10 Movies by Votes

    * Movies By Certification